This post may contain affiliate links.

 I do love baby sleeping bags though for when they’re big enough – you can get some really cute ones and they give peace of mind about baby staying the right temperature and you don’t have to faff with thinking out how many blankets to use etc.

 An audio monitor will do the job just fine.
 And actually if you have a small house you might not even need that.
 My baby is so loud and I’m so close that I haven’t even needed a monitor this time round.
 I’m more worried about whether she’s woken up the neighbours 10 blocks away than if I’ve slept through her calling for me.

 Even if you don’t buy these you’ll probably end up with them, they seem to turn up everywhere.
 They just fall off and get lost.
 Forgo the mittens and get some sleep suits with built in scratch mitts.

-Don’t worry, I’m not saying don’t dress your baby!
+Don’t get me wrong, I’m not saying don’t dress your baby!
 I just mean they don’t need full on outfits.
 I know baby outfits are super cute!
-But they’re not practical.
+But they’re not always practical.
 They grow out of them really quickly and you’ll find yourself dressing them in vests and baby-grows anyway just because it’s easier and they’re more comfortable.
 You might find you’ll be given lots of clothes anyway, especially if you have a baby shower.

 Another reason for avoiding outfits in the early days is that babies sick and poo A LOT.
 You’ll inevitably end up having to change their clothes multiple times a day .
-Nappy explosions will become the norm and Vanish will become your best friend for getting rid of yellow stains after those nappy explosions.
-Sleep suits are cheaper than outfits and they come in mulit packs!
+Nappy explosions will become the norm and Vanish will become your new best friend.
+Sleep suits are cheaper than outfits and they come in multipacks!